 The white boxes on the page give you quick access links to topics.
 The links in the Disability box, lets you check on the status of your claim or appeal, upload evidence to support your claim, file a claim for compensation, and file for an increase in an existing service-connected disability.

 Finding the link on the VA website can be frustrating.
-If you need help, send a message (‘message’ linked to contact us page), to our benefits coordinator.
+If you need help, send a message from Contact Us to our benefits coordinator.